Caring for our natural environment

 Restoring local green spaces (natural ecosystems where native wildlife can thrive) is essential to animals, birds and plants in the region.
 If you're interested in developing green spaces we have a range of resources, including funding, and support available.

-A habitat corridor (like some native planting in your backyard) can provide a vital link between existing native habitats.
+A habitat corridor (like some native planting in your backyard) can provide a vital link between existing native wildlife habitats.

 How does Environment Canterbury help?